EhoumanEvans/CitationStyle/README.md

 # CitationStyle

+This citation style matches with the one of Science de la Nature Departement (UFR SN) at Université Nangui Abrogoua, Abidjan, Côte d'Ivoire.
 Citation style used for my Phd.
-It matches with the one of my Departement (UFR SN) at Université Nangui Abrogoua, Abidjan, Côte d'Ivoire.